 WATCH: We hear from teachers and parents about the threat of a strike in Ross Township

-Brossart said a primary sticking point for the union in negotiations is a proposed pay schedule change that would benefit young teachers but be less lucrative for teachers in the middle of their careers.
+Brossart said a primary sticking point for the union in negotiations was a proposed pay schedule change that would benefit young teachers but be less lucrative for teachers in the middle of their careers.

 We asked her what a strike would mean for her personally.